V1NCE72/V1NCE72.github.io/README.md

 However, there's more to see here.
 Let's begin.
 ___

 Hi!
-My name is **Vincent Gerard B. Sabillena** from 9 - Campion A. **Essentials by Vince** is a get-to-know-me page wherein you can have glimpses of my life through this E-Portfolio.
+My name is **Vincent Gerard B. Sabillena** from 9 - Campion A, a student of Ateneo de Naga University Junior High School. **Essentials by Vince** is a get-to-know-me page wherein you can have glimpses of my life through this E-Portfolio.
 Visit this website before you head on to Tales By Vince.

 ### First, the Basics and my Interests:
 - I was born on March 1, 2007 in Mother Seton Hospital.
 Now, I am 15 years old.